apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 - `UNDEFINED`: Evaluate the signing requirement based on the `WantAssertionsSigned` flag found in the service provider metadata.

 <div class="alert alert-warning"><strong>Breaking Change</strong><p>
 This <i>might</i> be a breaking change.
-Please review your service definitions to review.
-While the default being <code>false</code>
-has not changed, it might result in a change in behavior compared to previous releases and updates.
+Please examine your service definitions to review this setting.
+While the default being <code>false</code> has not changed, it might result in a change in behavior compared to previous releases and updates.
 </p></div>

 Previously-recorded boolean values for this flag as `true` or `false` should be